Fast Volume Alignment by Frequency-Marched Newton Method: Method

 The complete alignment procedure combines a single exhaustive search at $L_0$ with frequency-marched continuous optimization.
 The final estimate is reported at angular cutoff $L_J$, chosen such that $\CC_{L_J}$ approximates the full correlation to the desired accuracy.
 Algorithm~\ref{algo:coarse-to-fine} summarizes the procedure.

-In practice, we run at most $M_{\mathrm{iter}}$ Newton steps per band and terminate early when the gradient norm, the parameter increment, or the relative change in the objective fall below a prescribed tolerance.
-We use a fixed bandwidth schedule starting from $L_0 = 30$, for which the exhaustive $\SO(3)$-FFT search remains inexpensive, and ending at the target bandwidth $L_J$.
+In practice, we run at most $M_{\mathrm{iter}}$ Newton steps per band and stop early when the gradient norm, the parameter increment, or the relative change in the objective fall below a prescribed tolerance.
+When applying \method{} to subtomogram alignment~(\ref{sec:exp_STA}), we use a fixed bandwidth schedule starting from $L_0 = 30$, for which the exhaustive SOFFT search remains cheap.
 Intermediate bandwidths are chosen to keep the per-step perturbation within the stability bounds of our convergence analysis (Section~\ref{sec:benefit_marching}).
-We retain $N_C = 10$ candidates with oversampling factor $K = 2$ for the initial SOFFT search.
-Newton refinement is preferable to gradient ascent because both methods have the same asymptotic per-iteration cost, while Newton typically reaches high precision in substantially fewer iterations once initialized in the correct basin (see Figure~\ref{fig:newton_v_gd}).
+We retain $P = 10$ candidates with oversampling factor $K = 2$ for the initial SOFFT search.